Abdelrhman-Sayed70/OOP/K-Interface/README.md

 # Interface
 - **`Contract`**
-- A list of method signatures (abstract methods) without abstract keyword, default methods
+- A list of method signatures (abstract methods) without abstract keyword, default methods [concrete], static methods [concret]
 - Enhance security and code privacy which the implementation can done using APIs
 - Class implements all Interface abstract methods
 - Interface can extend more than one Interface